matte54/ProjectReggie/ideas.md

 Also keeping a database of UserIDs and there global names, and maybe also serverIDs for future multiserver support?
 Obviously important that this system runs indenpedent of the systmes it supports, there should never be any returns

-* Slash commands <----- GIVEN UP ON THIS
-How do they work i want to implement them for all commands?
-Opting in for fishing game with an "enable" in the channel to be able to see the game messages and also automaticly give you a profile?

 * The Logger
 Self made logger system, works like i want it to for now, i would like to be able to get some sort of statistics out of it Like maybe create a folder for each server instead and then have a log file for each person speaking.